ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Manually create volume for Cinder in OpenStack.md

     Note that this line: `Device /dev/sda3` might be different as per configurations and devices.

-5. To mount the partition, go to Terminal as root user.
+7. To mount the partition, go to Terminal as root user.
-6. Run this command:
+8. Run this command:
     ```
     pvcreate /dev/sda3 \
     vgcreate cinder-volumes /dev/sda3
     ```

-You have successfully created the raw volume for Cinder.
+You have successfully created the volume for Cinder.